kamsuri/Web_crawler/README.md

 # Web_crawler

-Scraps all the URLs from a given link.
+Scraps content all the URLs from a given link.